 These need to be pointed towards a cell tower or the public WiFi route to pick up the best signal, offering a less flexible solution.

 High-end WiFi boosters are pretty clever too.

-You can configure them so they can use available WiFi signals depending on your specified rules.
-Let’s say you have a cellular data plan (more on that below) and access to public or campground WiFi.
+You can configure them to use available WiFi signals depending on your specified rules.
+For example, let’s say you have a cellular data plan (more on that below) and access to public or campground WiFi.

 You can configure the WiFi booster and set the priorities to connect to the lowest-cost network first.